mysterious-30/extender-vip-panel-backend/backend/vercel-deployment-guide.md

 2. Ensure all environment variables are correctly set
 3. Verify that the MongoDB URI is valid and accessible from Vercel's servers
 4. Check that dependencies are correctly listed in package.json

+If TypeScript build errors persist:
+1. The build process should continue despite errors by using `skipLibCheck` and the `exit 0` fallback
+2. The pre-build script will create placeholder types for commonly missing modules

 ## Security Considerations